installgento0/sysinfo/README.md

 **Observations:**

-This script will NOT work (properly) under OSX and (most likely) BSD due to the usage of certain commands that aren't suited for said systems.

 No info will be shown under "DE" if the user has only a basic window manager such as i3/awesome/herbstluftwm and no desktop environment installed.

 Some desktop environments that aren't GNOME-based might not show up.